andylang8445/andylang8445.github.iioo/_posts/2020-10-10-Lesson0_WhatIsProgramming.md

 3. If you think that you did everything write, press compile(or run) on the IDE to order you computer to run your program

-# So, what are you going to teach me?
+# So, what are you going to tell me?
 ## Basic outline
 0. Introduction to Coding/Programming
-1. What do I need to start Programming?
+1. What do I need in order to start Programming?
 2. What are difficulties that most people face?
 3. Basic structure of the program
 4. Getting Input and Displaying something